Calle has been taking on some of the most difficult courses on American Ninja Warrior, reaching the national finals on several occasions.

 At June 2018 he was the current National Dead/Bar Hang Record Holder, having clung on for 15 minutes and 3 seconds with no chalk.

-He also took on the 100 seconds hang on a rotating bar challenge, which he succeded at and can be seen here.
+He also took on the 100 seconds hang on a rotating bar challenge, which he succeeded at and can be seen here.

 With so many successes we asked Calle what his highlight was.
 “So far, it’s hitting a buzzer on American Ninja Warrior Season 10 Miami” he says, referring to his 2018 performance.
 “I hope to have many more buzzers under my belt.”